 - 1. Determine preferred method of communication with the person you wish to contact. - 2.
 Email is our standard means of communicating with all Fellows.
 Phone, texting and IM are backups.
 When emailing, please.... - a.
 Use a short, pertinent subject line. - b.
 Do not hit reply from the latest newsletter, then add a comment or request after the newsletter.
 It won't be read. - c.
 Do not hit "reply all" if it is a group email and not everyone needs to hear your response. - d.
 Address by name and offer a pleasantry if you like. - e.
 State your question, request or point clearly and immediately. - f.
 Stick to one subject in your email. - g.
 If you are requesting a meeting, state the purpose, the length of time needed and 2-3 times you could meet. - h.
 If you are very confused or angry, think twice.
-Add the recipient in "to" category only after you have written and reviewed your message.
-Hint: My momma always told me, if you don't want it read, don't write it down.
-I keep a personal word document entitled Musings where I put snippy, inadvisable and inappropriate things written. - i.
+Add the recipient in "to" category only after you have written and reviewed your message. - i.
 Remember that context does not come across well in an email.
-You don't need to put bwahahahah or other clues if you are being sarcastic or joking.
-Just be generally professional and courteous. - j.
+In general, be professional and courteous. - j.
 Consider the day and the time of day that you send the message to increase your chance of a reply. - 3.
 Visiting the office - a.
 We care about you and have snacks. - b.
-Shelley and Breanne are part-time.
-Georgia comes in late and stays late, in general.
+Shelley, Lauren, and Elizabeth are part-time.
+Georgia comes in late and stays late, in general. - c.

-- c.
 We are busy. - d.
 Please let us know you are coming if at all possible, through an email, call or sometimes a text.
 If you're in the neighborhood, feel free to stop by.
-If we're able, we'll respond. - e.
+If we're able, we'll respond.

+- e.
 We'll have open houses during the year, committee meetings, personal meetings and more.
-We love to see you, even if it is ever so brief. - f.
+We love to see you, even if it is brief. - f.
 If you are driving over, there is metered parking on 2nd, 1st and Tyndall.
 After 5 p.m. the little lot just east of Main Gate garage is open and free.
 First come, first served.
 There are four (4) loading zone parking spaces outside our building by the curb and on the north side of 2nd right at Euclid and the Main Gate garage. - g.
 Our doors lock at 5:00 p.m.
-Call Georgia if you need us to let you in. - 4.
+Call Georgia or Lauren if you need us to let you in. - 4.
 Social media, newsletters, and UA site licensed software - a.
 We know it isn't for everyone, but we use social media to supplement emails, promote the program and events and for other announcements.
 Please join in!
 Your promotion of what you do as a Fellow is valuable to the program and to your own profile.
 We use a Facebook group, Instagram, and LinkedIn (for jobs). - b.
 Other tools: UITS Box, Qualtrics, Google docs and calendar, Doodle polls, Excel spreadsheet for hours, and UAccess for reporting PAW.
 Learn to use them.
 You will find help for campus software and computer issues through UITS. - 5.
-Responding to invitations and events - a.
-RSVP means "répondez s'il vous plaît."
+Responding to invitations and events - RSVP means "répondez s'il vous plaît."
 While it literally means "respond if you please," it is used for situations where you should respond whether you are attending or not.
 "RSVP, regrets only" means respond that you cannot attend.
 We thank you for responding as requested in writing.
 We have so many Fellows that a casual verbal response during an event may slip.